OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/podcast/podcast.md

 d) Enter a **title** for your podcast learning resource and confirm with <b>"Create"</b>.

-Done.
 A new podcast learning resource is now created and further settings and the concrete design can be made.

 !!! tip "Hint"